Rakhe Hari Mare Ke

-Rakhe Hari Mare Ke is a 2003 Indian Bengali-language action masala film directed by Ratan Adhikari.
-Produced and conceptualized by Pritam Jalan under the banner of Kushagra Arts, the screenplay and dialogues of the film were written by N. K. Salil.
+Rakhe Hari Mare Ke is a 2003 Indian Bengali-language action comedy film directed by Ratan Adhikari.
+Produced and conceptualized by Pritam Jalan under the banner of Kushagra Arts, the screenplay and dialogues were written by N. K. Salil.
 It stars Prosenjit Chatterjee in dual roles, alongside Rachana Banerjee and Raima Sen in lead roles, while Laboni Sarkar, Sabyasachi Chakraborty, Rajesh Sharma, Antara Biswas, Subhasish Mukherjee, Ramaprasad Banik and Kaushik Banerjee play supporting roles.
 The soundtrack of the film was composed by Babul Bose, with lyrics penned by Gautam Sushmit.